-- Feeding throughout the day.
-Ferrets have high metabolic rates, so they need to eat little and often.
-Ad lib feeding or feeding little and often is better than only feeding once or twice daily.
-Food should be available at all times.
+You'll need to feed your ferrets throughout the day, as they have high metabolic rates that mean they need to eat little and often.
+Feeding little and often is better than only feeding once or twice a day, and they'll need to have food available at all times.

-- Food offered in several ways to stimulate foraging behaviour and make them work for their food or treat, e.g. by hiding food or by using food toys.
+It's a good idea to feed your ferrets in several different ways to encourage them to forage and make them work for their food or treat, for example by hiding food or using food toys.

-- Read and follow the feeding instructions relating to any ferret foods that you buy.
+- Read and follow the feeding instructions for any ferret foods that you buy

-- Any changes to their diet to be made gradually.
-Sudden changes to your ferret's diet may upset his/her digestive system.
+- Make any changes to their diet gradually.
+Sudden changes may upset their digestive system.

-- You to talk to your vet if their eating and drinking habits change, as they could be ill.
+Talk to your vet if your ferrets' eating and drinking habits change, as it could be a sign that they're ill.